Mohammed-git65/M365-Administration-Project/Implementing Email Retention and Archiving Policies.md

 **Step 1: Access the Microsoft Purview Compliance Portal**
 - I signed in to my Microsoft 365 account with administrator credentials.
-- Then, I navigated to the Microsoft Purview Compliance Portal or https://compliance.microsoft.com/
+- Then, I navigated to the Microsoft Purview Compliance Portal or click on the link directly https://compliance.microsoft.com/
 ![image](https://github.com/user-attachments/assets/9b502a1a-4dd3-4cbb-8d31-f5a18babbbd2)

 - I clicked on **Solutions** > **Data Lifecycle Management** > **Exchange (Legacy)** > I clicked on the **Exchange (Legacy) drop-down and selected Retention tags** > Then, I clicked on the **+ sign to create a New Retention tag**